What is Computerized Tomography?

 - Submit a current copy of an American Heart Health Care Provider level CPR at program entry and maintain certification though out their course of study.

-- Complete the Student Wellness Form.
+- Complete the UTMB Students Health Immunization Record-2017.
 (If taking Clinic) – Submit to the Program Director only.
 Once clinical schedule is complete form will be sent to UTMB.

 - Complete the Application for Graduation Form.
 (If completing 12 hrs.)